nhoizey/pack11ty/README.md

 ## Documentation

-Read the full doc here: <https://nhoizey.github.io/pack11ty/>
+Would you like to know more?
+Read the [full documentation](https://pack11ty.netlify.app/)!